symfony2admingenerator/GeneratorBundle/Resources/doc/generator/entity-manager.md

 ### 1. Usage

-When using Doctrine ORM, all Managers are auto-selected by the use of getManagerForClass of Doctrine.
+When using Doctrine, all Managers are auto-selected by the use of getManagerForClass of Doctrine.

 ### 2. Support

-Multiple Entity Managers are only automatically implemented for **Doctrine ORM**.
+Multiple Object Managers are only automatically implemented for **Doctrine (ORM and ODM)**.